Hello my friends. Today I was listening to my girl,

 They pick at your raw spots until they bleed.
 They ping exposed nerves.
 They mock and jibe and say outrageously insulting and contemptuous things.
 They heckle you about things you are sensitive about.
 Then

 gaslight you that you are too sensitive.
 And it's actually not just things you personally would be sensitive about.
 Things that would bother anyone and CERTAINLY the narcissist if he was treated this way.
+They like to rile people and see them unsettled, especially their children.
+They provoke and provoke until you crack and then shame you for cracking.

 Boundary setting with narcissists is counterproductive